What If It Was Trauma? How Subtle Emotional Wounds Affect Mental Health

 1. Validate Your Experience

-Start small.
-You don’t need a perfect story or diagnosis.
+You don’t need a perfect story or a clinical label.
+You can simply say:

 “That was hard.
 That mattered.
 That impacted me.”